VTCourses/Python_tutorial/README.md

 # Python Tutorial
-This tutorial aims to help you setup develop environments for CS 4804 programming assignments.
+This tutorial aims to help you set up a Python development environment.

 ## Python Installation
 * Python for [Windows](https://www.python.org/downloads/windows/)